vishnupadmanabhan/articles/_posts/2016-05-22-why-you-arent-losing-weight.md

 Calorie burn can be increased by working out or doing activities that will burn up all those excess calories.
 Or you can watch how much calories you take in each day and try to reduce it.
 Either ways you are creating a calorie deficit in your body.

 So if you are say 85kg and your goal is to come down to 65kg, let's see how much deficit you need to create and how many months it might take.
 If you create a deficit of 500cal, it takes two weeks to reduce 1kg of weight.
 Taking it forward, it takes `20 x 2 weeks = 40 weeks` or 10 months to lose 20 kgs.
-This is the reason that even though you keep working out, it seems like you aren't reducing weight at all, you need to be patieent and consistant.
+This is the reason that even though you keep working out, it seems like you aren't reducing weight at all, you need to be patient and consistent.

 On the other hand, if you create a deficit of 1000cal a day, in seven days you lose 7000cal or a kg of fat.
 In this case you need just 20 weeks to reduce to 65kgs.
 But **fast weight loss is never recommended as it may have unintended side effects**.
 Ideally you should aim to lose between .25 to 1 kg every week.
 Not more than that.